bfanselow/Python-Tutorials/Threading-Locking.md

 ```
 The operating system controls what threads execute and when, performing a **context switch** to pause the execution of a thread and store its state, while unpausing another thread and restoring its state.

-The adding or subtracting from the variable is actually composed of at least three steps:
+The operation of adding or subtracting from the variable is actually composed of at least three steps:

  1. Read the current value of the variable.
  2. Calculate a new value for the variable.